-What function does SDM perform in 5G?
+What functions does SDM perform in 5G?

 Deploy Converged SDM

-The SDM is a standard-based network function that includes Authentication Server Function (AuSF), Unified Data Management (UDM), and Unified Data Repository (UDR) for 5G-SA support as well as Home Subscriber Server (HSS) for 4G and 5G-NSA support.
+The SDM is a standard-based network function that includes Authentication Server Function (AUSF), Unified Data Management (UDM), and Unified Data Repository (UDR) for 5G-SA support as well as Home Subscriber Server (HSS) for 4G and 5G-NSA support.
 Capabilities include: